AtenDesignGroup/generator-prototype-subtheme/README.md

 For [npm](https://www.npmjs.com/) versions of 6 or higher, this generator can be run with npx which does not require installing Yeoman globally.

-To generate your new project:
+To generate a new sub-theme:

 ```bash
 npm init yo prototype-subtheme
 ```

-To add build tools to an existing project:
+To add build tools to an existing theme:

 ```bash
 npm init yo prototype-subtheme:build-tools